Though we all know our bodies need water to survive, it’s easy to forget just HOW important it is to our health.

 1) Home water filter system: We often get asked for a water filter recommendation.
 In the past, we have been hesitant to recommend one because we weren’t able to find one that “checked most of our requirement boxes.”
 However, after doing research and learning more, this is the one we highly recommend.
 The black filter (not ceramic) are the way to go.
 Choose the size you want based on your household size and estimated use.

 3) Water bottle containers: We strongly suggest moving away from disposable plastic water bottles.
 Not only are they bad for the environment, but they contain chemicals that can leach into the water.
-Better options include stainless steel water bottles and glass water bottles (many of them now come with a protective cover if you are concerned with the glass).
+Better options include stainless steel or glass water bottles (many of them now come with a protective cover if you are concerned with the glass).

 Let us know: do you have concerns about your drinking water?
 Are you ready to give up your plastic water bottles for glass or stainless steel?